canvas-medical/pydian/ideas.md

 Remove from this list and re-scope accordingly once actually actively working an idea.

-## Add Enum to represent an empty object

-E.g. `EmptyDict`, `EmptyString`, etc. This will make the `remove_empty` checks more discrete and also give the framework a way of explicitly allowing sending an "empty" object (whenever it's semantically relevant)

 ## Multiple get syntax (e.g. on unwrap)

 While iterating through a list, often we want to get multiple values.
 What if there was a syntax like: